Kanelsnurrer – Norwegian Twisted Cinnamon Buns

 Instructions

-• Add the flour and stir well.
+• Add the flour and salt and stir well.
 You can do this in a mixer or by hand.
 Stir until the dough releases from the bowl and then continue to knead (by hand or with the dough hook on the mixer) for 5 – 10 minutes.

 • Add the butter to the dough and continue to knead for another 5 – 10 minutes.
-Cover the bowl with the dough and let it rise in a warm place until about double in size (around 1 hour).

 • Use a pizza or pastry wheel to cut the rectangle into about 16 strips.
 Twist each strip and then tie into a knot (see video).

-• Bake the buns in the middle of the oven for about 10 – 12 minutes.
+• Bake the buns in the middle of the oven for about 12 – 15 minutes.
 Be very careful not to over bake, as the buns will become dry.
 The buns are done when they're golden on top and light brown under.

 • Cool on a wire rack.